jdittrich/userNeedResearchBook/text/communicateResults.md

 As a rule of thumb, rather assume too few knowledge than too much.
-A person knowing something will just overhear or overlook an explanation while a person who lacks knowledge is lost without it.
+A person knowing something will just overhear or overlook an explaination while a person who lacks knowledge is lost without it.

 ## Sections of a research documentation